 Findings may not apply beyond the specific population or context studied.

 Other occurrences during the study period can impact results.
 It is especially in time-series designs.
+It is an experimental and quasi experimental design.

 Some interventions may raise ethical concerns.
 It is particularly in studies involving vulnerable populations.